booyaa/booyaa.github.io/blog/2017-0025-cobalt-tags.md

 The tag page content literally define the tag filter that will be used by the `tags` template and then includes the `tags` template.

 The end result can be found [here](/tags/cobalt/).
+I should add that, I'm still thinking about a way to add this link within related posts, but I think that's another problem altogether!
 The source code can be found [here](https://github.com/booyaa/booyaa.github.io).